Aceearly1993/lecarde-1/README.md

 ### Update History ###

+ #### [0.4.8] - 2024/1/29 ####

+`ADDED` - Direct X 11 support.
+(Aceearly1993)
+`CHANGED` - Organized all text-related event in Global events region to fit Direct X 11.
+(Aceearly1993)
+`CHANGED` - Formatting of video option application as an attempt to avoid antivirus program malfunction.
+The reformatted video option application is now "Castlevania The Lecarde Chronicles video system new.exe" to make differences to the original application without "new".
+(Aceearly1993)

  #### [0.4.7] - 2024/1/4 ####

 `HOTFIX` - Condemned room part 3: A vanilla bug which will cause Efrain to lose track after falling from position high enough to cause camera desync.
 (Aceearly1993)